axelerant/testimonials-widget/readme.txt

 `.testimonialswidget_testimonial q {
 	color: blue;
 }`

+= How can I style the shortcode testimonials? =

+Using my own testimonials page, http://typo3vagabond.com/typo3-vagabond-testimonials/, as the example.

+Each shortcode testimonial is wrapped by a `div` using classes `testimonialswidget_testimonial testimonialswidget_testimonial_list`.
+As such, to increase spacing between testimonials, try…

+`
+.testimonialswidget_testimonial_list {
+padding-bottom: 1em;
+}
+`
+Making the citation line a different color is a little trickier.
+The reason being is that applying a color to `.testimonialswidget_testimonial cite` will change the entire citation line in the widget display as well.
+To only change the shortcode testimonial citation color, try…

+`
+.testimonialswidget_testimonial_list cite {
+color: blue;
+}
+`
+If you're wanting to change only the source (URL/email address) color, then try.

+`
+.testimonialswidget_testimonial_list cite .testimonialswidget_source  {
+color: purple;
+}
+`
+Like wise, the author uses class `testimonialswidget_author` and join ", " uses class `testimonialswidget_join`.

 = How to change the admin access level setting for the quotes collection admin page? =